erinburba/ib-interview-fsm/docs/external_functions.md

 Represents adjusting the device's output.
 The parameter val is imagined as a value 0-100, corresponding to the input read in GetUserInput.

 ### MainBoardInit
-<b>Signature:</b> none -> bool
+<b>Signature:</b> none -> none
 <b>Occurrences:</b> in StateInitMainHandler
 Represents initializing the main logic board.
-Returns true if initializing succeeded, or false if it failed to boot.
+Assume that an error in initialization causes an interrupt or event.

 ### OutputsInit